iam-v0id/RAG/api/DEPLOYMENT.md

 2. Check Vercel function logs for detailed error messages
 3. Verify all environment variables are set correctly
 4. Ensure your Pinecone account and API key are valid
+5. Consider the lightweight architecture if you need to reduce bundle size